llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/use-internal-linkage.rst

 misc-use-internal-linkage
 =========================

-Detects variable and function can be marked as static.
+Detects variables and functions that can be marked as static or moved into an anonymous namespace to enforce internal linkage.

 Static functions and variables are scoped to a single file.
 Marking functions and variables as static helps to better remove dead code.
-In addition, it gives the compiler more information and can help compiler make more aggressive optimizations.
+In addition, it gives the compiler more information and allows for more aggressive optimizations.

 Example: